gitsindonesia/ui-component/docs/components/textarea.md

 ### Validation Mode

 There are 2 modes.
 The first is `eager` mode, and the second is `aggressive` mode.
 The `eager` mode validates input when the blur event occurs.
 Meanwhile, `aggressive` mode validates the input every time the input itself changes.
+This can be useful when you are validating for example the minimum or maximum limits of an input.

+You can change the default value for this validation mode by adding an attribute or property named `validation-mode` to this component.

 ```ts{6}
 const schema = object({